zisikons/deep-rl/README.md

 The objective of this project is to develop a safe variation of the Deep Deterministic Policy Gradient (DDPG).
 More specifically, the goal is to modify the potentially unsafe DDPG-based agent's action via projecting it on a safe subspace space using a QP Solver.
 More details can be found in [1].
 This project relies heavily on the [OpenAI’s Multi-Agent Particle Environments](https://github.com/openai/multiagent-particle-envs) [2], which is the simulator used to train and evaluate the agents.

 ## Installation
-To install and execute the project's source code follow the steps in the following snippet:
+To install and execute the project's source code follow the steps described in the following snippet:
 **WARNING:** Installs packages

 ```